drugs

-Self-medications like alcohol, nicotine or caffeine are so part of the landscape that their dangers are almost invisible.
-And yet quitting these would save more lives and improve health more than all the stunningly ingenious and expensive medical innovations of the past hundred years.
+Alcohol, nicotine and caffeine are so part of the landscape that their dangers are almost invisible.
+Yet quitting these would improve health and longevity more than all the expensive and stunningly ingenious medical innovations of the past hundred years.

 drug money

 The medical, food, tobacco and Illegal drug industries compete for the multi-billion dollar market for mood enhancing drugs.
-Their operations are similar except the players dress and speak differently.
-They have almost unlimited money for promotion.
-Governments, dealers, prescribers and shopkeepers are on their payrolls.
+The players dress and speak differently but their operations are similar.
+There is almost unlimited money for promotion.
+Dealers, governments, prescribers and shopkeepers are on their payrolls.

 effects